Top 10 Cloud Security Software

 2021.
 Cloud security startup Lacework has raised $525M

-Lacework, the cloud security startup providing solution built on top of Snowflake platform, has raised $525 million Series D bringing its overall funding to over $1 billion.
-The company reported that revenue grew 300% year over year for the second straight year.
-One of the reasons for such widespread interest from investors and customers is the breadth of the company’s security solution.
-It enables companies to build securely in the cloud, and we span across multiple different categories of markets, which enable the customers to do that.
-That encompasses a range of services, including configuration and compliance, security for infrastructure as code, build time and runtime vulnerability scanning and runtime security for cloud native environments like Kubernetes and containers.
+Lacework, a cloud security startup that offers a solution built on the Snowflake platform, has raised $525 million in its Series D funding round, bringing its total funding to over $1 billion.
+The company reported a remarkable 300% year-over-year revenue growth for the second consecutive year.
+Investors and customers have shown significant interest due to the comprehensive nature of Lacework's security solution.
+It enables companies to securely build in the cloud and covers multiple market categories to meet diverse customer needs.
+This includes services such as configuration and compliance, infrastructure-as-code security, vulnerability scanning during build time and runtime, as well as runtime security for cloud-native environments like Kubernetes and containers.

 2020.
 Orca Security raises $55M for its cloud-native security platform

-Israeli cloud security firm Orca Security has raised a $55 million Series B funding.
-What makes Orca stand out is not just its focus on cloud-native technologies but what it calls its SideScanning technology.
-This enables it to map a company’s cloud environment and reconstruct its file system by looking at how workloads interact with the block storage services they use.
-Based on this, in combination with the cloud metadata it collects, it can map and scan a company’s entire data estate and its cloud assets — and find potential security issues.
-Because of this system, Orca also immediately discovers new hosts in the cloud without anybody having to maintain this part of the system.
+Israeli cloud security firm, Orca Security, has successfully raised $55 million in Series B funding.
+Orca distinguishes itself not only through its focus on cloud-native technologies but also its innovative SideScanning technology.
+This unique approach allows Orca to map a company's cloud environment and reconstruct its file system by analyzing the interactions between workloads and the block storage services they utilize.
+Leveraging this information, combined with the cloud metadata it gathers, Orca can comprehensively scan and map an organization's entire data estate and cloud assets, effectively identifying potential security vulnerabilities.
+Furthermore, this system enables Orca to automatically detect new hosts in the cloud, eliminating the need for manual maintenance of this aspect of the system.

 2020.
 Palo Alto Networks to acquire AI cybersecurity firm Expanse for $800M